“Why am I here?

 God wants you to have joy.
 Matt 25:23, John 15:11 and dozens of other places confirm this.
 Understanding your deeper purpose will expand your joy.
 1 John 1:3-4.

-WE are supposed to be His arms, His legs, His compassion, and His very life, as an extension of God’s Family Kingdom on earth.
+WE are supposed to be His arms, His legs, His compassion, and His very life, as an extension of God’s Family Kingdom on earth NOW – not only in the future.
 Eph 2:10.
-(Offsite cross references here)
+(Offsite cross references here.)

 That is God’s intended purpose for your life.